luissimas/zettelkasten/Notes/Kubernetes node.md

 created-at: 2024-05-19
 ---

 In [[Kubernetes]], a node is any machine that runs the necessary processes to be part of the cluster.
-These can be physical or virtual machines.
+These can be physical or [[Virtual machines]].
 A typical cluster is composed of several nodes for both redundancy and computing power.

 There are two types of nodes that form the K8s architecture: